cdk-patterns/serverless/the-alexa-skill/csharp/README.md

 |                  |                                                                                                                                       |
 ![Postman Auth](img/postman-oauth-settings.png)

 A Pop-Up should show up prompting you to log into your Developer account.
-Log in and you will be redirected to Postman where you should have a `refresh_token` to use in the next steps.
-Make sure you select the `refresh_token` and not the `Access Token` from the postman response (scroll down in the response!).
+Log in and you will be redirected to Postman where you should have a `refresh_token` to use in the next steps

 ### 7. Copy Your Vendor ID
 Visit the [Customer Details Page](https://developer.amazon.com/settings/console/mycid) for your Amazon Developer Account and make a note of your "vendor ID"